Globalization: Cultural globalization

 Globalization has strongly influenced sports.
 For example, the modern Olympic Games has athletes from more than 200 nations participating in a variety of competitions.
-The FIFA World Cup is the most widely viewed and followed sporting event in the world, exceeding even the Olympic Games; a ninth of the entire population of the planet watched the 2006 FIFA World Cup Final.
+The FIFA World Cup is the most widely viewed and followed sporting event in the world, exceeding even the Olympic Games; a fifth of the entire population of the planet watched the 2026 FIFA World Cup Final.

 The term globalization implies transformation.
 Cultural practices including traditional music can be lost or turned into a fusion of traditions.
 Globalization can trigger a state of emergency for the preservation of musical heritage.
 Archivists may attempt to collect, record, or transcribe repertoires before melodies are assimilated or modified, while local musicians may struggle for authenticity and to preserve local musical traditions.
 Globalization can lead performers to discard traditional instruments.
 Fusion genres can become interesting fields of analysis.

 Music has an important role in economic and cultural development during globalization.
 Music genres such as jazz and reggae began locally and later became international phenomena.
 Globalization gave support to the world music phenomenon by allowing music from developing countries to reach broader audiences.
 Though the term "World Music" was originally intended for ethnic-specific music, globalization is now expanding its scope such that the term often includes hybrid subgenres such as "world fusion", "global fusion", "ethnic fusion", and worldbeat.

 Use of chili pepper has spread from the Americas to cuisines around the world, including Thailand, Korea, China, and Italy.

 Bourdieu claimed that the perception of consumption can be seen as self-identification and the formation of identity.
 Musically, this translates into each individual having their own musical identity based on likes and tastes.
 These likes and tastes are greatly influenced by culture, as this is the most basic cause for a person's wants and behavior.
 The concept of one's own culture is now in a period of change due to globalization.
 Also, globalization has increased the interdependency of political, personal, cultural, and economic factors.

+A 2005 UNESCO report showed that cultural exchange is becoming more frequent from Eastern Asia, but that Western countries are still the main exporters of cultural goods.
+For example, globalization has transformed Hollywood from a primarily domestic American film industry into a global behemoth.
+Major studios rely on international ticket sales for up to 70% of their total box-office revenues, heavily shifting the types of movies being made and how they are produced.